oauth2-proxy/oauth2-proxy/README.md

 }
 ```

-The command line to run `oauth2_proxy` would look like this:
+The command line to run `oauth2_proxy` in this configuration would look like this:

 ```bash
 ./oauth2_proxy \